-Anyone who claims compensation after an accident has a legal a duty to mitigate, or keep their losses to a reasonable minimum.
+Anyone who claims compensation after an accident has a legal duty to mitigate, or keep their losses to a reasonable minimum.

-Personal injury compensation is intended to put the Claimant back in the same position they would have been in had the accident not occurred.
-Part of the compensation awarded to a Claimant mops up their out of pocket expenses, to date and in the future.
+Personal injury compensation is intended to put the claimant back in the same position they would have been in had the accident not occurred.
+Part of the compensation awarded to a claimant mops up their out of pocket expenses, to date and in the future.

-However, the law does not support Claimants who let losses run away with themselves.
+However, the law does not support claimants who let losses run away with themselves.
 The basic principle is that losses should be kept to a reasonable minimum.

 What type of losses may be recovered in a personal injury claim?

-In theory, any financial losses may be recovered as part of a personal injury claim, as long as the Claimant suffered those losses as a result of the accident.
+In theory, any financial losses may be recovered as part of a personal injury claim, as long as the claimant suffered those losses as a result of the accident.
 Common examples include: